 Prepare your hot melt glue gun

 Let the gluing begin!
-Firstly, you’ll need a glue gun with a dual temperature option – such as the Dremel Glue Gun 930 [LINK] - as coloured glue needs a low temperature setting.
-You’ll be alternating between white (multi-purpose) glue and coloured glue.
-We’ve chosen blue but you can go with any colour!
+Firstly, you’ll need a glue gun with a dual temperature option – such as the Dremel Glue Gun 930 [LINK] - as colored glue needs a low temperature setting.
+You’ll be alternating between white (multi-purpose) glue and colored glue.
+We’ve chosen blue but you can go with any color!
 Insert a white glue stick into the glue gun.
 Before you start gluing, make sure your glue is fully warmed up by testing if it’s liquid on a piece of scrap material.
 Learn more on how to use a glue gun in our beginner’s guide .

 Glue the design onto the paper

 You want to aim for the reusable coffee cup sleeve to be flexible but firm, so make sure you apply quite a thick layer of glue.
 Begin to fill in the upper triangles with glue.
 Next, fill in the middle line.
 Now it’s time to switch to the colored glue to fill in the remaining sections.
 After this is done, you can let the glue cool down and set.
 This takes around 20 minutes.
 To prevent the glue from dripping while it cools, keep turning the cup in a slightly slanted angle during the first few minutes.